homebase-id/odin-core/README.md

 * For UI work, you should pull the repos for the react-client-apps and run ```npm install && npm start``` in each.
 The web Youverse.Hosting project uses a proxy server to serve these in the dev env.
   * https://github.com/YouFoundation/owner-app
   * https://github.com/YouFoundation/public-app
+* !!!
+Serialization
+  * Use the DotYouSystemSerializer for all serialization.
+    * This contains the global serializer settings needed across the solution
+    * If an overload is missing, add it.
+This uses System.Text.Json.
+  * You should not import NewtonsoftJson. (nothing is wrong with it, we just need to stick w/ one library and formatter)

 Steps:
 1. Install dotnet sdk v6+